SarthakMakhija/tech-lessons-posts/content/en/blog/wisckey_ssd_conscious_key_value_store/index.md

 > LSM-tree based storage engines offer better write throughput because they perform sequential writes to disk.

-Let's take a look at the overall flow of `put(key, value)` and `get(key)` operations in an LSM-tree.
+Let's take a look at the overall flow of `put(key: []byte, value: []byte)` and `get(key: []byte)` operations in LSM-tree.

 Every `put(key, value)` in the LSM-tree adds the key-value pair in the C0 component and after C0 is full, the entire data is flushed to disk.
 LSM-trees treat `delete(key)` as another `put` which will put the key with a deleted marker.

 After C0 is full, the entire data is flushed to disk.
 Simply speaking, the entire in-memory data consisting of key-value pairs is encoded in a byte array and written to disk.
 If the C1 component already exists on disk,
 the buffered content is merged with the contents of C1. **More on this later. <<<<<<<<<<<<<<<<<<<>>>>>>>>>>>>>**

-> To ensure persistent writes, every `put(key, value)` *appends* the key-value pair to a [WAL](https://martinfowler.com/articles/patterns-of-distributed-systems/wal.html) file and then writes the key-value pair to the C0 component.
+To ensure persistent writes, every `put(key, value)` *appends* the key-value pair to a [WAL](https://martinfowler.com/articles/patterns-of-distributed-systems/wal.html) file and then writes the key-value pair to the C0 component.
 Appending to a WAL file is also a sequential write to disk.

 Every `get(key)` in the LSM-tree goes through the RAM based component to disk components from C1 to Ck in the order.
 The `get(key)` operation first queries the C0 component, if the value for the key is not found, the search proceeds to the disk resident component C1.
 This process continues until the value is found or all the disk resident components have been scanned.
 LSM-trees may need multiple reads for a point lookup.
 Hence, LSM-trees are most useful when inserts are more common than lookups.

-Let's look at the structure of LSM-tree in LevelDB.
+Let's look at the structure of LSM-tree in LevelDB to understand a bit more on C0 to Ck components.

 ### LevelDB

 LevelDB is a key-value storage engine based on LSM-tree.
 LevelDB maintains the following data structures:
-1. On-disk log file to persist the writes
+1. On-disk log file (WAL) to persist the writes
-2. Two in-memory components called "memtable" (active and passive)
+2. Two in-memory components called "memtables" (active and passive)
 3. Seven levels of on-disk components called "SSTable" (Sorted string table)

 Every `put(key, value)` goes in a log file and the active in-memory memtable.
 Once the active memtable is full, LevelDB *switches to a new memtable and log file* to handle further writes.

 The previously active memtable is stored as an immutable memtable in RAM and flushed to disk in the background.
-This flush to disk generates a new SSTable file (about 2 MB) at level-0 and also discards the previous log file.
+This flush to disk generates a new SSTable file (about 2 MB) at level-0 and also discards the previous log file (WAL).

 The size of all files in each level is limited, and increases by a factor of ten with the level number.
 For example, the size limit of all files at L1 is 10 MB, while the limit of L2 is 100 MB.